“I used my trust fund to pay for driving lessons. Now I’ve passed my test, it’s easy to get to work and it’s given me freedom. It’s changed my life! ”

-There are two pots of government money that could be waiting for you:
+There could be government money waiting for you:

 Your Child Trust Fund